The following questions and answers may assist you in understanding the role and purpose of FACT-Alberta and regulation.

 FACT-ALBERTA stands for the Federation of Associations for Counselling Therapists and it is an alliance of professional associations that represent counsellors and therapists practicing throughout Alberta.

 What is the purpose of FACT-Alberta?

-The Federation of Associations for Counselling Therapists in Alberta is the provincial voice of member associations who are pursuing regulation and the development of the Alberta College of Counselling Therapists.
-The Federation is working to establish a College of Counselling Therapists under Alberta's Health Professions Act (HPA) to promote and ensure public protection, accessibility and accountability.
+The Federation of Associations for Counselling Therapists in Alberta is the provincial voice of member associations who are pursuing regulation and the development of the College of Counselling Therapists of Alberta.
+The Federation is working to establish a College under Alberta's Health Professions Act (HPA) to promote and ensure public protection, accessibility and accountability.

 What is government regulation?

 Government regulation occurs when the provincial government grants certain rights and responsibilities to a profession through legislation in exchange for the profession regulating its members in the public interest.
 Once a provincial government regulates a profession, the College for that profession becomes the regulatory body that oversees the following professional functions: